Active control of the peak value of the Hanbury Brown-Twiss effect using coherent light by lensless holographic projection: The second-order spatial correlation function of intensity pattern in the holographic projection multi-frame average mode

-\end{widetext} In fact, the dynamic light intensity correlation between different detected points (or two random variables ${I_\text{T}^\kappa}( {{x_{\eta_1} },t} )$ and ${I_\text{T}^\kappa}( {{x_{\eta_2} },t} )$) in the target plane can be expressed by Eq.~(\ref{EQ02}).
-Thus, the normal second-order spatial correlation function at the projection plane can be expressed as: \begin{widetext}
+\end{widetext} where $\Delta = \left | x_i-x_{i+1} \right |$ denotes the distance between adjacent points on the target plane.
+The second-order intensity correlation of the dynamic light intensity between two points $x_i$ and $x_j$ (or equivalently, between the two random variables ${I_\text{T}^\kappa}( {{x_i },t} )$ and ${I_\text{T}^\kappa}( {{x_j },t} )$) on the target plane is given by Eq.~(\ref{EQ02}).
+Therefore, based on Eqs.~(\ref{EQ02}), (\ref{app009}), and (\ref{app013}), the general form of the normal second-order spatial correlation function at the projection plane can be expressed as: \begin{widetext}

-For continuous systems with an infinitely extended object plane, the corresponding expression of Eq.~(\ref{app015}) is:

-\end{widetext} Note that, $g_{\text{P}}^{(2)}(\xi_1, \xi_2)$ is independent of single point position $\xi$ but the distance $\xi_1-\xi_2$ between two detected points.
-This means that the bunching effect of the projected pattern satisfies the space translation invariance, which is one of the necessary conditions for ghost imaging~\cite{Wu2024High,Goodman1995Introduction}.